Incoming Exchange Students

 After being approved for an exchange through their home institutions, incoming exchange students will need to fill out the Incoming Exchange Student application and upload the required documents:

-- Original financial support documents (with proof of support equal to $7,000/semester); a bank statement in the student's name OR a bank statement in a supporter's name with an Affidavit of Support filled out by the supporter (the Affidavit of Support is a downloadable form within the application)
+- Original financial support documents; a bank statement in the student's name OR a bank statement in a supporter's name with an Affidavit of Support filled out by the supporter (the Affidavit of Support is a downloadable form within the application)

 - Passport copy

 - Proof of English language proficiency

 Note: Institutional TOEFL will not be accepted.
 For a list of approved Proof of English Language tests, see Step 3 here.
 Students without an official English language proficiency score must register for the USU English test upon arrival before the test date and pay a $50 test fee.